Modern Slavery Statement

 LifeArc is a medical research charity registered in England and Wales.
 For over 25 years we have been helping scientists and organisations turn their research into treatments and diagnostics for patients.

 LifeArc is pioneering new ways to turn great science into greater patient impact.
 We bring together a network of partners to tackle specific diseases and directly fund academic and early stage research.

-Our activities are overseen by the Board of Trustees who have the overall responsibility for all that we do.
+Our activities are overseen by the Board of Trustees who have the fundamental responsibility for all that we do.
 LifeArc’s day to day management resides in our Management Team which reports directly to the Board of Trustees.

 To carry out our activities efficiently, we use suppliers to support the operations of our organisation.
 The main areas in which we engage suppliers are:

 - Finance; and

 Our Policies on Anti-slavery and Human Trafficking

 During the year, we implemented a policy on modern slavery and human trafficking.
 In addition, we have a number of policies and processes that contribute to ensuring modern slavery does not occur in our organisation or supply chains: